 Click to get the best deal on Loom & Leaf

-- The thin cover has a soft texture.
+- The thin cover has a soft texture and doesn’t affect the overall feel of the mattress too much.

-- There is first a 1.5” layer of a gel memory foam.
+- There is first a 1.5” layer of a gel memory foam, that gives the mattress softness and pressure relief.

-- This is followed by a 1.5” layer of transition, latex-like foam.
+- This is followed by a 1.5” layer of transition, latex-like foam that prevents sleepers from sinking too far into the mattress.

-- Finally, there is a 7” layer of base support foam.
+- Finally, there is a 7” layer of base support foam, which is a pretty standard base layer in the industry.

 Loom & Leaf Construction

-- The cover is soft and breathable and quilted with polyfoam.
+- The cover is soft and breathable and quilted with polyfoam for added softness and pressure relief.

 - The top layer is 2” of gel memory foam that has air channels to help with airflow.

-- This first layer features a Spinal Zone Gel laminate panel.
-It is cooling and assists with spinal support.
+- This first layer features a Spinal Zone Gel laminate panel, which is cooling and assists with spinal support.

-- Then there is a 2” layer of denser memory foam followed by a transition layer.
+- Then there is a 2” layer of denser memory foam followed by a transition layer that acts as a buffer between the memory foam and support layers.

-- The final layer is a standard base polyfoam.
+- The final layer is a standard base polyfoam that is pretty similar to other base layers seen in all-foam mattresses.

-Read the full Loom and Leaf mattress review
+Read the full breakdown and Loom and Leaf mattress review, available here.

-- The Loom & Leaf is thicker and features higher density foams.
-This means it could be a better choice for heavier side sleepers.
-They have less chance of bottoming out on this mattress.
+- The Loom & Leaf is thicker and features higher density foams, which means it could be a better choice for heavier side sleepers.
+They have less chance of bottoming out on this mattress and feeling the support layer underneath.

 - The thick layers of memory foam on the Loom & Leaf should give it that classic memory foam feel.
-It will allow you to sink into the mattress more than you might on the Lull.
+It will allow people to sink into the mattress more than they might on the Lull.

 - The Lull has a thinner comfort layer, so it has more of a balanced foam feel.
-You won’t sink in as far, and it should be easier to move around.
+People won’t sink in as far, and it should be easier to move around and switch positions at night.

 - The Loom & Leaf should be the more durable mattress.
-It has high-density foams, so it should be a longer-lasting mattress.
+It has high-density foams, so it should be a longer-lasting mattress and a great value.

 Firmness And Feel Differences